How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 Implement responsive design principles to ensure your site is accessible across devices, screen sizes, and input methods.
 With mobile devices accounting for approximately 58% of global website traffic, mobile accessibility is no longer optional—it’s essential.

 - Use flexible layouts that adapt to different screen sizes without horizontal scrolling or content loss.
-Implement CSS Grid and Flexbox for robust responsive layouts.
+Implement CSS Grid and Flexbox for robust responsive layouts that reflow content appropriately.

 - Support both portrait and landscape orientations without functionality loss.
-Content should reflow appropriately in both orientations.
+Content should reflow appropriately in both orientations, and users shouldn’t lose functionality when rotating their device.

 - Ensure content reflows appropriately when zoomed to 200% or text size is increased.
-Avoid horizontal scrolling at 200% zoom.
+Avoid horizontal scrolling at 200% zoom—content should wrap or reflow to fit the viewport.

 ✅ Accessible Design Quick-Check List